cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 D states to block processes in any situation where it's unsafe to allow the process to proceed further for the time being.

 Enter `vfork()`. `vfork()` is a specialised system call primarily designed to be used as part of the process of creating new processes.
-Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork()` allows the child process to directly share the parent's virtual address space temporarily (which is much cheaper if you are just going to immediately clobber it with a new process image with `exec`, as in the case of process creation, where copying all the pages would be needlessly wasteful).
+Unlike the more widely known `fork()`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork()` allows the child process to directly share the parent's virtual address space temporarily without any copying whatsoever.
+This is much cheaper if you are just going to immediately clobber the child with a new process image using `exec`, as in the case of process creation, where copying all the pages would be needlessly wasteful.

 But how can that be safe?
+Surely two processes sharing the same virtual memory address space is a recipe for disaster?
 Well, `vfork()` suspends the parent application for the period that the child is using its address space, and it suspends it in D state until the child either dies or calls an `exec` function to replace the process image.
-As with `fork()`, `vfork()`s return code is 0 when running in the child, and the PID of the child when running in the parent.
+As with `fork()`, `vfork()`s return code is 0 when running in the child, and the PID of the child when running in the parent, which we can use to determine which we are in when resuming execution.

 Once spawned, the child can see and modify everything in the parent's address space.
 Likewise, once the parent wakes up again, it too will see all and any changes performed in the child.
 The only safety is that both processes can't run at the same time, but other than that, pretty much all bets are off.

-To choreograph a long-lived D state process with `vfork()`, you can do something like the following:
+Choreographing a long-lived D state process with `vfork()` works something like the following:

 <div class="sidenote sidenote-right">
 <div class="mermaid">